TheRealCodeVoyage/Information_Assurance_and_Security_Labs/docs/labs/Lab_01.md

   - Please explain which command's flag you used and why?
 - Q3: What's the use case and when we need to use `-Pn` probing option with nmap?

+#### 💻 Mission 1 – Infiltrate the Target
+A mysterious message is hidden deep inside the Metasploitable machine.
+Slip in through the front door (you already have the keys), hunt it down, and bring back the exact flag text.

+- 🔍 Clue: "The keeper left the **door unlocked**.
+Find the hidden note in their **quarters** — search for a name that includes `flag`."

 ### Submission For Lab 1

 - Demonstrate your running VMs above to your instructor.
-- Take screenshots of your running VMs and answers to the questions in the lab.
+- Take screenshots of your running VMs and answers to the questions in the lab + mission 1.
 - Craft a report including the screenshot and your observations and the answers to the questions.
 - Submit your report to the learning hub.